Sweet, smart, and super cute, it’s no wonder that Goldendoodles have exploded in popularity over the past few years.

 Goldendoodles will also shed more if their straight coat isn’t properly tended to or they’re not in the best of health.

-If you’re looking to keep your dog’s coat and skin in great shape, a few things go into ensuring your pup is as happy and healthy as possible.
+If you’re looking to keep your dog’s coat and skin in great shape, you can refer to our guide on how to stop a dog from shedding to ensure your pup is as happy and healthy as possible.

 A healthy adult coat starts from within!
 Your dog requires a mix of powerful proteins and healthy fatty acids like omega-3s and omega-6s to maintain a shiny coat that only minimally sheds.